US begins Syria withdrawal amid confusion over policy

 The United States has begun withdrawing from Syria, a military spokesman said Friday, as international observers struggled to make sense of the future of US policy in the war-torn nation.

 The US-led coalition "has begun the process of our deliberate withdrawal from Syria”, said Colonel Sean Ryan, spokesman for Operation Inherent Resolve, the multinational force battling the Islamic State group in Syria and Iraq.
-Coalition member nations have not yet issued a response to the US announcement.

 "Out of concern for operational security, we will not discuss specific timelines, locations or troops movements," Ryan said in a statement to the AP.